babakness/vsts/README.md

 Be sure to fill in the project name and description in package.json.
 Also add author, keywords, and license as needed.

 The `now` settings are basic settigns for publishing using `now-cli`.
 Fill in the `alias` parameter or remove it as needed.

+Output targets `es2016` given the presumption that this is for a server/node enviroment.
+If this scaffolding starter is being used for the browser, the configure `lib: ["es2015"]` and `target: ["es5"]` in `tsconfig.json`